espsrc/spsrc_user_docs/docs/user_guide.md

 # User Guide

+## User management

+Initially there is only one preconfigured user account on the virtual machine, the **spsrc** user, with privileges to create new accounts for your collaborators.

 ## Software installation

 All users are granted with ``sudo`` privileges to use the operating system package manager